Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getPID_en.md

 ##NAME##

-getPID - Acquire the process id
+getPID - Acquire the process id of sdb shell

 ##SYNOPSIS##